 Process of multicate: Estimation

-multicate relies on two primary functions estimate_cate() and the predict() S3 method for objects output by estimate_cate().
+multicate relies on two primary functions: estimate_cate() and the predict() S3 method for objects output by estimate_cate().
 The figure below displays a potential workflow for estimating CATEs based on a training set of RCTs, and then optionally predicting CATEs for a separate target population using multicate.